patriciagrau/lt2222-v21-a3/README.md

 Separates the letters of a file and gets its set.

-Function a takes a file (f) and separates it into the smallest elements that it contains: letters, numbers, punctuation, spaces and new lines ('\n').
+Takes a file (f) and separates it into the smallest elements that it contains: letters, numbers, punctuation, spaces and new lines ('\n').
 The beginning of the file is marked with '<\s>' '<\s>', and the end, with '<\e>' '<\e>'.
 It also gets the set of the letters, that is, all the different elements without repeating them (types).

 Args:
 - f: a file.

 Returns:
-- A tuple containing two lists: the smallest elements of the file, and the set of the elements.
+- mm: the smallest elements of the file
+- list(set(mm)): the set of the elements.